James-Jeudy/Incident-Response/README.md

 <br>

-## Step 4: Document Findings/Info and Clouse out the Incident in Sentinel
+## Step 4: Document Findings/Info and Close out the Incident in Sentinel

 After gathering up all of the findings, we closed the ticket as a benign positive.
 The incident was suspicious but expected, as this is a Honeynet environment designed to attract malicious attackers.